aws-samples/serverless-patterns/firehose-transformation-sam-java/README.md

 aws s3 ls s3://{destination bucket name} --recursive --human-readable --summarize
 ```

-Or nagivate to the S3 console and manually verify that the demo data has been sent to S3
+Or navigate to the S3 console and manually verify that the demo data has been sent to S3

 ## Cleanup

-1. Delete the stack
+1. Delete objects in S3
     ```bash
-    aws cloudformation delete-stack --stack-name STACK_NAME
+    aws s3 rm s3://{destination bucket name} --recursive
     ```
-1. Confirm the stack has been deleted
+1. Delete the stack
     ```bash
-    aws cloudformation list-stacks --query "StackSummaries[?contains(StackName,'STACK_NAME')].StackStatus"
+    sam delete
     ```
 ----
 Copyright 2021 Amazon.com, Inc. or its affiliates.
 All Rights Reserved.